scipy-conference/scipy_proceedings/papers/72_galyleo/72_galyleo.rst

 No-Code, Low-Code, and Appropriate-Code
 ---------------------------------------
 Galyleo is an appropriate-code environment, meaning that it offers efficient creation to developers at every step.
-It offers What-You-See-Is-What-You-Get (WYSIWYG) design tools where appropriate, low code where appropriate, and full code creation tools where appropriate.
+It offers What-You-See-Is-What-You-Get (WYSIWYG) design tools where appropriate, low-code where appropriate, and full code creation tools where appropriate.

-No-code and low-code environments are popular, for a number of reasons.
+No-code and low-code environments, where users construct applications through a visual interface, are popular for several reasons.
 The first is the assumption that coding is time-consuming and hard, which isn't always or necessarily true; the second is the assumption that coding is a skill known to only a small fraction of the population, which is becoming less true by the day.
 40% of Berkeley undergraduates take Data 8, in which every assignment involves programming in a Jupyter Notebook.
 The third, particularly for graphics code, is that manual design and configuration gives instant feedback and tight control over appearance.
 For example, the authors of a LaTeX paper (including this one) can't control the placement of figures within the text.
 The fourth, which is correct, is that configuration code is more verbose, error-prone, and time-consuming than manual configuration.

 What is less often appreciated is that when operations become sufficiently complex, coding is a much simpler interface than manual configuration.
 For example, building a pivot table in a spreadsheet using point-and-click operations have "always had a reputation for being complicated" :cite:`devaney-pivot`.
 It's three lines of code in Python, even without using the Pandas `pivot_table` method.
 Most analytics procedures are far more easily done in code.